MITLibraries/oai-pmh-harvester/README.md

 -o s3://BUCKET_NAME/FILENAME.xml
 ```

-## Required ENV
+## ENV variables

+- `RECORD_SKIP_LIST` = Required if a source has records that cause errors during harvest, otherwise those records will cause the harvest process to crash.
+Space-separated list of OAI-PMH record identifiers to skip during harvest, e.g. `RECORD_SKIP_LIST=record1 record2`.
+Note: this only works if the harvest method used is "get".
-`SENTRY_DSN` = If set to a valid Sentry DSN, enables Sentry exception monitoring.
+- `SENTRY_DSN` = Optional in dev.
+If set to a valid Sentry DSN, enables Sentry exception monitoring.
 This is not needed for local development.
-`STATUS_UPDATE_INTERVAL` = The transform process logs the # of records transformed every nth record (1000 by default).
+- `STATUS_UPDATE_INTERVAL` = Optional.
+The transform process logs the # of records transformed every nth record (1000 by default).
 Set this env variable to any integer to change the frequency of logging status updates.
 Can be useful for development/debugging.
-`WORKSPACE` = Set to `dev` for local development, this will be set to `stage` and `prod` in those environments by Terraform.
+- `WORKSPACE` = Required.
+Set to `dev` for local development, this will be set to `stage` and `prod` in those environments by Terraform.